user4815162342/stew-cli/manual.md

             -   `all`

-    -   The field select functions can either be a comma-delimited string listing the field names, or an array of the field names.
-The following names are available:
+    -   The field select functions can either be a comma-delimited string listing of selectors, a function, or an array of strings and functions.

+        -   a generic function would be take a doc object and a callback, and call that callback with an error, the field name of the value, and the property of the value.

+        -   otherwise, there are the following built-in selector functions.

+            -   `s.category`

+            -   `s.status`

+            -   `s.tags`

+            -   `s.tag(<string>[,<string>]*)`: a boolean field that indicates whether the item was tagged with the specified name.

+            -   `s.publish`

+            -   `s.property(<string>)`

+            -   `s.synopsis`: In this case, the value is not listed in a column delimited list, but returned on the next line after the name of the file.

+        -   The string equivalents for the above functions, are:

             -   `category`

             -   `status`

             -   `tags`

-        -   `tag:<string>[,<string>]*`: a boolean field that indicates whether the item was tagged with the specified name.
+            -   `tag(<string>[,<string>])`

             -   `publish`

+            -   `property(<string>)

-        -   `property:<string>`
+            -   `synopsis`

-        -   `synopsis`: In this case, the value is not listed in a column delimited list, but returned on the next line after the name of the file.
+        -   When a lone string is passed as the selector argument, it is parsed as a comma-delimited set of the above string-based selectors.

+        -   When an Array is passed as the selector argument, any string items are parsed as one of the set of above string-based selectors.
+Only one such command can be passed per item.

     -   When a command is passed as the last argument, after the list is made, this command is run for each returned item in the list, passing